CardinisCode/jobhuntmanager/Preparation&Management/to_do_list.md

                         [ ] Display all interviews for that company

 #: [ ] Calendar page
+        [ ]     Add link to calendar.html on layout.html (top bar)
         [ ]     Create calendar
+        [ ]     Create a route & function on applications.html
         [ ]     Add Calendar functionality
                 [ ]     Add to calendar button
                 [ ]     Delete option